RascalTwo/CodewarScripts/README.md

 - `kata-id`
   - `language.ext`
   - `README.md`
-    - The basic Kata information and relative markdown links to each solution file.
+    - The basic Kata information, relative markdown links to each solution file, and description from the first language the Fata was solved in.

 Creates a git repo with all commits properly dated to match the solution creation time.